-4 Methodology for collecting information needs of stakeholders
+5 Methodology for collecting information needs of stakeholders

-The main objective of this task is to learn about the information needs of the stakeholders, and which type of information formats they favour, in the field of bioeconomy and food system.
+The main objective of this task was to learn about the information needs of the stakeholders, and which type of information formats they favour, in the field of bioeconomy .
 Information sharing is a fundamental aspect in our society, it allows knowledge flows, innovation and efficiency, and the generation of new ideas.
 By empowering stakeholders to make the knowledge they have available to others, society as a whole will benefit.
 Therefore, the current challenges of the bioeconomy have to be assessed, and be subject of further mapping, analysis and information provision.
 Moreover, adequate communication channels and formats have to be identified.

-Both interviews and a survey have been undertaken for this task.
+At the beginning of the project, both interviews and a survey have been undertaken for this task.
 The two different methods have been selected with the aim of integrating outcomes of a different nature.
 Interviews gathered more and deeper information in a one-on-one verbal conversation.
 In particular, they aimed to get concrete ideas and examples or even material for the further mapping and analysis.
 The survey, intended to get feedback from the broader community about the status-quo or potential prioritizing of thematic issues and communication in a more efficient way, reducing the effort of those answering the questions.
 Interviews were carried out with selected experts from different stakeholder groups, sectors, and macro-regions in order to have a broad picture of their needs.
 In contrast, the survey was disseminated across the macro-regions without targeting any specific expert/stakeholder or sector, but the bioeconomy community as a whole, which may of course include experts.
 Moreover, with the aim to facilitate information sharing, the survey was anonymous.

-The outcome from both the interviews and survey will contribute to feed WP2 (Analysis of mapped information and involvement of stakeholders) that aims at elaborating best practices and guidelines in a cocreation process with multi-actor groups.
-In other words, the information shared by the experts, and presented in this deliverable, will be better discussed and/or confirmed during the activities of WP2, during which thematic workshops will be organised to discuss ShapingBio investigated topics.
+The outcome from both the interviews and survey contributed to feed WP2 (Analysis of mapped information and involvement of stakeholders) that aimed at elaborating best practices and guidelines in a co-creation process with multi-actor groups.
+In a later stage of the project, more specifically during the WP2 and WP3 activities, stakeholder needs were collect also thought co-creation exercises and open discussions.
+Here below, in figure 3, a legacy from ShapingBio workshops.